tchitrakorn/calendar-assistant/README.md

 3. OpenAI API key

 To obtain the first two items, please visit [this site](https://developers.google.com/calendar/api/quickstart/python).
-Make sure to choose a desktop app and note down your credentials.
+Make sure to choose a __web app__ and note down your credentials.

+Next, go to APIs & Services -> Credentials, find the app you just created, add `http://localhost:8080/oauth2callback` to its "Authorized redirect URIs."
+This would allow our /authenticate API endpoint to redirect you correctly.

-To obtain the last item, please visit [this site](https://platform.openai.com/docs/quickstart/add-your-api-key?context=python).
+To obtain the OpenAI key, please visit [this site](https://platform.openai.com/docs/quickstart/add-your-api-key?context=python).
+Note that you need to have remaining credit on your account.

 For more information on how to use our API, please see the following:
 * [Full documentation](https://app.swaggerhub.com/apis-docs/Divide-n-Conquer/calendar-assistant/1.0.0)